USP-UC Staff Exchange to Strengthen POCCA Project Deliverables

-Working closely with its partner team from the Macmillan Brown Centre (MBC), the POCCA project seeks to represent a pioneering endeavour to assess local adaptation and resilience capacity, weaving together scientific, cultural, and traditional knowledge and innovative research in the face of climate change.
+Working closely with its partner team from the Macmillan Brown Centre (MBC), the POCCA project seeks to represent a pioneering endeavor to assess local adaptation and resilience capacity, weaving together scientific, cultural, and traditional knowledge, and innovative research in the face of climate change.

-According to Dr Hilda Waqa-Sakiti, Team Leader for the POCCA-PaCE-SD team, the exchange aims to strengthen the partnership to effectively deliver the project’s main outputs.
+According to Dr. Hilda Waqa-Sakiti, team leader for the POCCA-PaCE-SD team, the exchange aims to strengthen the partnership for the effective delivery of the project’s main outputs.

 “The USP-UC Staff Exchange has been designed to allow for better planning and effective collaboration between the POCCA project partners (USP & UC) for effective project delivery on the four project outputs-POCCA Assessment Report, Publications, Database and the Interactive Map respectively,” she said.

-“The purpose for this exchange is to develop a working plan for the team in finalising the POCCA Report with the integration of community case studies, narratives and fieldwork images aligned to the report’s thematic areas representative of the 16 POCCA countries,” Dr Waqa-Sakiti added.
+“The purpose for this exchange is to develop a working plan for the team in finalizing the POCCA Report with the integration of community case studies, narratives and fieldwork images aligned to the report’s thematic areas representative of the 16 POCCA countries,” Dr. Waqa-Sakiti added.

-The POCCA project stands as a pioneering initiative that not only assesses the impacts of the climate crisis on the Pacific but amplifies the voices of Pacific communities.
+The POCCA project stands as a pioneering initiative that not only assesses the impacts of climate crisis for the Pacific but amplifies the voices of Pacific communities.

-Speaking on behalf of the UC-MBC team, team leader Dr Christina Laalaai-Tausa said that the exchange offers a unique opportunity for the two teams to review the progress made and plug identifiable gaps in moving the project forward.
+Speaking on behalf of the UC-MBC team, team leader Dr. Christina Laalaai-Tausa said that the exchange offers a unique opportunity for the two teams to review the progress that has been made and plug identifiable gaps in terms of moving the project forward.

 “As the project progresses to the final 8 months, this exchange has provided a fantastic opportunity to meet, review, assess and plan with priorities and division of labour.
 Our next milestone is in December of 2023, and we are in line to achieve, complete and deliver on this.”